merkator-software/GaiaBuilder-manual/Configuration_examples/Publishing an experience builder app/README.md

 ### Step 1: Prepare Your Experience Builder App

 1. Log in to ArcGIS Enterprise Portal and open your existing Experience Builder project.
-2. Verify your previously published map service is added as a data source and configured correctly.
+2. In our case we have verified our previously published map service is added as a data source and configured correctly.

 ### Step 2: Export Your Experience Builder App Configuration